markd2/AdventOfCode/2021/readme.md

 better match the top of the stack. if not, it is corrupted.  (vs just running out of characters with stuff on the stack, that makes things incomplete)

+## Part the second

+the stuff on the stack are the things that would complete the string, so pop those off.